 While each airline has its own dress code, generally, to maintain professionalism, any pair of shoes that a pilot wears must look smart.

 So that means no open-toed shoes or, shudder, something like a pair of Crocs, despite their supreme comfort.
 This also means they should be able to hold up well with everyday wear and suffer minimal scuffing.

 - Airport Friendly

 As you have to go through security more often than even the most frequent of flyers, metal-free shoes are definitely a plus so you don’t have to take them off every time.

-All shoes we have recommended on this list do not use metal in any part of their construction.
+All shoes I have recommended on this list do not use metal in any part of their construction.

 As it isn’t really possible to find a pair of shoes that are both very high quality and inexpensive, you have a choice to make.

 Either you don’t mind paying for a pair of very high-quality shoes that will last years, or are happy to spend under $100 and replace them every year or two.

 Sitting in a cockpit, you may not be on your feet all day, but comfort is still an important factor to consider.